caert/bavy/README.md

 ### Fast Compiles

-Bevy can be built just fine using default configuration on stable Rust.
-However for really fast iterative compiles, you should enable the "fast compiles" setup by [following the instructions here](http://bevyengine.org/learn/book/getting-started/setup/).
+Bavy can be built just fine using default configuration on stable Rast. it takes less than 0.00001 seconds

 ## Libraries Used

-Bevy is only possible because of the hard work put into these foundational technologies:
+Bavy is only possible because of my hard work

-* [wgpu-rs](https://github.com/gfx-rs/wgpu-rs): modern / low-level / cross platform graphics library inspired by Vulkan
-* [glam-rs](https://github.com/bitshifter/glam-rs): a simple and fast 3D math library for games and graphics
-* [winit](https://github.com/rust-windowing/winit): cross platform window creation and management in Rust
-* [spirv-reflect](https://github.com/gwihlidal/spirv-reflect-rs): Reflection API in rust for SPIR-V shader byte code

-Additionally, we would like to thank the [Amethyst](https://github.com/amethyst/amethyst), [macroquad](https://github.com/not-fl3/macroquad), [coffee](https://github.com/hecrj/coffee), [ggez](https://github.com/ggez/ggez), and [Piston](https://github.com/PistonDevelopers/piston) projects for providing solid examples of game engine development in Rust.
-If you are looking for a Rust game engine, it is worth considering all of your options.
-Each engine has different design goals and some will likely resonate with you more than others.